In-patient luxury rehab center in Thailand

 As an anxiety disorder, BDD is closely related to obsessive-compulsive disorders (OCDs).
 In fact, the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) classifies BDD among obsessive-compulsive and related disorders.

 Everyone thinks they have some flaws or imperfections in appearance at one point or another.
 Not everyone has BDD.
-In people with body dysmorphia, the reaction to the perceived flaw can be distressing and overwhelming.
+In people with body dysmorphia, the reaction to the perceived flaw is distressing and overwhelming.
 Negative or irrational thoughts associated with appearance become difficult to control.

-A person with BDD may spend hours worrying about how they look.
-To fix the problem, a person may undergo various cosmetic procedures, but in most cases, they aren’t satisfied with the results.
+A person with BDD spends hours worrying about how they look.
+To fix the problem, a person undergoes various cosmetic procedures, but in most cases, they aren’t satisfied with the results.

 What are the symptoms of body dysmorphic disorder?

-• Constant comparisons: people with BDD tends to compare themselves and their appearance to others
+• Constant comparisons: People with BDD tend to compare themselves and their appearance to others.

-• Seeking reassurance: since a person with BDD is convinced their appearance is flawed in some way, they may constantly ask others about it.
-While doing so, they seek reassurance i.e., want other people to tell them nothing is wrong or that their problem isn’t obvious/visible
+• Seeking reassurance: Since a person with BDD is convinced their appearance is flawed in a way, they constantly ask others about it.
+While doing so, they seek reassurance i.e., want other people to tell them nothing is wrong or that their problem isn’t obvious/visible.

-• Strong desire for plastic surgery: to someone with BDD, plastic surgery is oftentimes the only solution to fix their appearance.
+• Strong desire for plastic surgery: To someone with BDD, plastic surgery is oftentimes the sole solution to fix their appearance.
 Even if they undergo a cosmetic procedure, individuals with body dysmorphic disorder don’t stop there.
-Instead, they’re convinced they need to do more or fix some other people.
-This leads to multiple cosmetic procedures, and to others, it may seem the person is obsessed with plastic surgery
+Instead, they’re convinced they need to do more.
+This leads to multiple cosmetic procedures, and to others, it seems the person is obsessed with plastic surgery.

-• Social isolation: due to a strong belief in flawed appearance or that others see it too, a person with BDD will strive to avoid social activities as much as possible.
+• Social isolation: Due to a strong belief in flawed appearance or that others see it too, a person with BDD strives to avoid social activities as much as possible.
 When around people, they feel anxious.

 What are the causes of body dysmorphic disorder?

-• Genetics: genetic predisposition or vulnerability could contribute to the development of body dysmorphia symptoms.
+• Genetics: Genetic predisposition or vulnerability contributes to the development of body dysmorphia symptoms.
 At this point, specific genes or genetic mutations and pathways that play a role in body dysmorphic disorder are unknown.
-A study from JAMA Psychiatry found that some aspects of obsessive-compulsive disorders, including BDD, are strongly influenced by genes.
-The involvement of genes could explain phenomenologic similarities, comorbidity patterns, and familiarity.
-The same study also revealed some disorder-specific genetic influences are evident in BDD and some other OCDs.
+A 2014 study by Monzani et al., from JAMA Psychiatry found that certain aspects of obsessive-compulsive disorders, including BDD, are strongly influenced by genes.
+Potentially, this explains the familial nature, comorbidity patterns, and phenomenologic similarities observed in the literature.
+The same study revealed certain disorder-specific genetic influences that are evident in BDD and some other OCDs.
 That means it is highly likely there is a set of disorder-specific genes that contribute to the development of BDD.

 What are the risk factors for body dysmorphic disorder?

-Risk factors for body dysmorphic disorder are listed below.
+Risk factors for body dysmorphic disorder encompass a combination of genetic, biological, psychological, and environmental influences.
+The risk factors for body dysmorphic disorder are listed below.

 • Family history: a person is more likely to develop body dysmorphic disorder if their family members have it as well.
 It’s difficult to determine whether symptoms are inherited from genes or picked up from parents’ behaviors.